CERTs Seed Grants Request for Proposals

 City of Elk River: Elk River Fuel Efficient Fleet

 Elk River, MN – The City of Elk River Fleet Committee and the Energy City Commission are seeking measures to improve the city fleet mileage average, currently at 9 mpg.
 In order to implement a program that is efficient, cost effective, and beneficial, the city will conduct a feasibility study to identify options for action.
 The City of Elk River will work with existing resources and programs to analyze their fleet.
 The City will then assemble a guide for other Minnesota cities to use via the GreenStep Cities program.
 The guide will detail what information to gather when assessing city fleets, possible action steps, available resources, and any other tools to increase the adoption of more energy-efficient city fleets.
-(Additional Technologies: Fleet improvement; EV recharge system; $2,000)
+(Additional Technologies: Fleet improvement and EV recharge system; $2,000)

 Tangletown Neighborhood Association: Small Business Rooftop Solar Assessments